-Moreover, guidance is provided as to which persons are authorised to withdraw municipal withdrawn.383 Timelines are also set within which a municipal manager is required to provide a consolidated report to the municipal council detailing all withdrawals made.384 This goes a long way in maintaining control over and ensuring accountability for the use of municipal funds.
+Moreover, guidance is provided as to which persons are authorised to withdraw municipal funds (including the manner of authorization) and the purposes for which such funds may be withdrawn.
+Timelines are also set within which a municipal manager is required to provide a consolidated report to the municipal council detailing all withdrawals made.
+This goes a long way in maintaining control over and ensuring accountability for the use of municipal funds.

-380 MFMA, s 17 (3).
+&lt;sup>380 MFMA, s 17 (3).

-382 MPRA, s 3(3)(e).
+&lt;sup>382 MPRA, s 3(3)(e).